DeveloperDanSch/Listify---support-website-/README.md

 ## Installation

-### iPhone[
+### iPhone
 1. Download **Listify - Your Checklist** from the [App Store](https://apps.apple.com/us/app/listify-youre-checklist/id6740306656).
-2. Open the app and follow the simple onboarding process to set up and sync your devices.
+2. Open the app and follow the simple onboarding process to set up.

 ---